abarker/lyxNotebook/README.rst

       lyxnotebook --install

    The program has only recently been updated again.
-It mostly still works, but some of the features are now broken.
+Some of the features still no longer work due to changes in Lyx versions.

 Earlier info
 ============